YEAR COURSE - Winter term / Jan-March

 Masked Play + Melodrama + Bouffons

-Philippe Gaulier will teach improvisation class 3times a week.
-Rest of class and Movement class will be tought by his assistant.
+Philippe Gaulier will teach improvisation class three times a week.
+The other improvisation classes and all the movement classes will be taught by his assistant.

-All the teachers are graduates of our school and are wonderful artists.
+All our teachers are graduates of our school and are wonderful artists.

 This class has a capacity of 30 people.
-Classes may be canceled if the number of applicants is less than the specified number (20 people)
+Classes may be cancelled if the number of applicants is less than 20 people.

 Some characters need a costume and make-up to live.
 The character follows the actor faithfully.Other characters demand costumes and make-up, plus a mask.
 It’s different.
 Very different. the mask doesn’t follow. it comes first.
 The actor follows.
 Operates it.
 Manipulates it.
 A mask gives incomparable impulses.
 Masks studied: those of the carnival of Basel, of the Commedia dell’Arte, those which the students make.